forrtproject/forrtproject.github.io/content/glossary/_index.md

 ## Feedback

 You would like to give feedback, help us review or even add terms?
-You can do so by commenting on our working document joining our Slack team...
+You can do so by commenting on our [working document](https://docs.google.com/document/d/1oNsHSRmgAsDGUKvq5joqBpvHeRmDJKldH2kSyJovHhk/edit#) or [getting in touch with us](/about/get-involved/#contact).